Pruning for Performance: Efficient Idiom and Metaphor Classification in Low-Resource Konkani Using mBERT: Related Work

 Research on low-resource languages has underscored challenges such as limited annotated data, script diversity, and dialectal variation \cite{rajan2020survey, yang2025nushurescue, arxiv2024lowresource, gaonkarDigitization2019}.
 Konkani reflects these issues through its use of multiple scripts, dialectal fragmentation, and a shrinking speaker population.
 Prior work has addressed tasks like text summarization using a small folk tale dataset and language-independent features with pre-trained embeddings \cite{automatictextsummarizationsharma}, but figurative language remains largely unexplored.

 \citet{shaikh-etal-2024-konidioms} introduced the first idiom-annotated corpus of 6,520 Devanagari-script sentences, and \citet{shaikh-pawar-2024-identification} developed a neural classifier. \citet{yayavaram-etal-2024-bert} further improved idiom classification using a BERT-based model with custom loss functions.
-To improve model efficiency, recent studies have explored pruning redundant attention heads. \citet{Feng_2018} showed that gradients can assess feature importance, and \citet{Ma_2021} extended this to cross-lingual attention head pruning, a method we adopt for our multilingual, low-resource Konkani setting.
+To improve model efficiency, especially in low-resource settings, recent studies have explored pruning redundant attention heads. \citet{Feng_2018} showed that gradients can assess feature importance, and \citet{Ma_2021} extended this to cross-lingual attention head pruning.

+Building on this, we adopt a gradient-based attention head pruning strategy, which identifies and removes less important Transformer attention heads by analyzing gradient magnitudes during backpropagation \citep{michel2019sixteenheadsreallybetter}.
+This approach not only reduces model complexity and memory usage, critical in extreme low-resource environments like Konkani, but also enhances interpretability by revealing which heads capture task-relevant figurative patterns.
+To our knowledge, this is the first application of Transformer attention head pruning for any NLP task in Konkani, providing both practical efficiency and novel linguistic insights for metaphor classification.